Feeding for Weight Gain

 How to feed horses for weight gain is a commonly asked question.
 Some horses do not maintain their bodyweight easily and it can prove a real challenge to keep them at an ideal weight.
 Ultimately your horse's ribs should not be visible but they should be easily felt if you run your hand along your horse's side.
 A common complaint from horse owners is that their horse hasn't got enough topline.
 This is achieved through the horse working in a manner that strengthens muscles in the back and the correct diet of quality protein which helps to build muscle.
 Regularly monitoring your horse's weight with a weigh tape or livestock scale will allow you to identify any changes to their weight early, thereby enabling you to make corrective actions quickly.
 But firstly we must understand why the horse is underweight.

 What Causes Weight Loss?Weight loss can be credited to a number of factors, only some of which are feed related.
 The first factor that should be checked when assessing causes for weight loss is the condition of their teeth.
 Proper dentition is essential to a horse because of the nature of its diet.
 Horses evolved eating coarse roughage and plant materials that require thorough grinding by the molars to break down the particle size of the food.
 Poor worming regimes can also cause weight loss regardless of what and how much you are feeding.
 Parasites may compete directly for the nutrients inside the digestive tract.
 They may also cause damage to the intestinal lining, making it difficult to absorb nutrients.
 Damage to the intestinal lining can diminish production of enzymes needed to prepare food particles for absorption.
 Stress can also contribute to weight loss.
 If your horse is a chronic stall walker, weaver or fence runner, he is burning calories needlessly, all day long.
-Simple management changes, such as daily turnout or the addition of a stall buddy can alleviate these behaviours.
+Simple management changes, such as daily turnout or the addition of a stall buddy can alleviate these behaviors.
 High grain, low roughage diets can also cause stress as a result of gastric ulcers that are painful to the horses and may discourage them from eating.
 Disease or illness can also interfere with weight gain either by decreasing the horse’s appetite or by directly affecting nutrient absorption within the digestive tract.
 An example of this would be chronic liver disease due to the decreased ability to handle protein and fat properly.
 If all these can be eliminated and your horse is still not putting on weight, the next step is to evaluate your horses’ diet.

 What Should I feed?

 Carbohydrates: Carbohydrates, specifically sugar and starch in the form of grains have been the most traditional method of increasing the energy density of the diet.
 Obtaining energy from sugar and starch is very efficient due to its simple enzymatic process.
 While grain is a concentrated source of energy for the horse, there are some complications with feeding large quantities.
 The small intestine can easily become overloaded with sugar and starch resulting in an overflow into the large intestine.
 This can lead to gas colic, colonic ulcers and even laminitis.
 When trying to get a thin horse to gain weight, it is often tempting to keep increasing the amount of grain being fed.
 Unfortunately, if too much grain is fed and the delicate microbial population in the large intestine gets disturbed most horses will lose their appetite and the situation worsens.
 Care should be taken not to feed any more than 2 kg of grain in a single meal.
 When large amounts of grain are fed it should be divided equally over 3 or more meals throughout the day.
-Make sure the horse is always getting at least 1.5 to 2% of their body weight in the form of fibre and a good rule of thumb is to try and stick to a roughage to grain ratio of around 70:30.
+Make sure the horse is always getting at least 1.5 to 2% of their body weight in the form of fiber and a good rule of thumb is to try and stick to a roughage to grain ratio of around 70:30.

 Fats: Fats and oils are commonly used in horse feeds to increase the calorie content of the feed or to replace the calories supplied by grains.
 Fat supplementation has many benefits including, providing calories for weight gain and providing essential fatty acids to improve skin and coat condition.
 Feeding fat has also been reported to decrease excitability in nervous horses.
 Both animal fats and vegetable oils have been fed to horses, although the use of vegetable oils such as soy, rice bran or canola oil is more prevalent due to superior palatability.
-Fat sources such as HYGAIN® RBO® (rice bran oil) or soybean contain 2.5 to 3 times more energy than grains on an equal weight basis.
+Fat sources such soybean contain 2.5 to 3 times more energy than grains on an equal weight basis.
 Increasing the fat level of the diet is the easiest and safest way to increase the energy density of the diet.
 Higher energy levels can be obtained by feeding a lesser amount of a high-fat concentrate mix compared to a concentrate mix containing lower-energy grains.
 Research has indicated that adding 5 to 10% fat to the total diet has maintained the body weight of horses with a 21 to 25% decrease in concentrate intake.
 HYGAIN® SHOWTORQUE® is a high fat, no cereal grain textured concentrate ideal for safe weight gain.
 Adding fat to a horse's diet permits safe weight gain while reducing the chance of colic or founder.
 Digestion of fat also yields less internal body heat when compared to other diets.
 Thin horses will gain weight and do so without having to eat as much grain if the diet is fortified with additional fat.